 Now consider a situation where the victim was being bullied not for race but for being "the wrong kind of Christian."
 Again, we'd expect widespread outrage and consider it justified.
 I imagine that atheists would agree without hesitation that a child should not be bullied on the basis of believing a different brand of Christianity than the majority.
-I could see atheist parents joining with Christian parents to demand a resolution in such a case.
+I could even see atheist parents joining with Christian parents to demand a resolution in such a case.

-So why then does my scenario fall apart so thoroughly when we change the details yet again and make the victim atheist and the bully or bullies Christian?
+So why then does the scenario fall apart so thoroughly when we change the details yet again and make the victim atheist and the bully or bullies Christian?
 The atheist child experiences the same pain and has the same right to an education.
-There should be equal outrage, and Christian parents should be as invested in stopping this scenario as the atheist parents were in the previous one.
+There should be equal outrage, and Christian parents should be as invested in stopping this scenario as the atheist parents were in the previous scenario.
 So why does this not seem to happen in case after case?

 Subscribe to Atheist Revolution